-Web 3.0, the next iteration of the internet, is a concept that is being discussed more and more in tech circles.
-Especially as its central ideas are based around important concepts that tie into the NFT space.
-Both are quite closely linked and, to help you understand more about them, we’ve come up with a little guide of terms you should know if you want to get into NFTs.
+Web 3.0, the next iteration of the internet, is a concept being discussed more and more in tech circles.
+Mainly as its central ideas are based on essential concepts that tie into the NFT space, both are closely linked to helping you understand more about them.
+We’ve developed a little guide of terms you should know if you want to get into NFTs.

 What is Web 3.0?